Configuring the REST service

 If enabled, the REST service only allows GET requests for objects (objects cannot be modified).

-Allowed page types
+Allowed document types

-If empty, all page types are allowed.
+If empty, all document types are allowed.

 Allowed object types